xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 ## 8. Cross problem transfer template

-This block describes reusable components produced by Q121 and how they transfer to other problems.
+This block describes reusable components produced by Q121 and how they transfer to other problems at the effective layer.
+It does not imply that solving Q121 would solve any other canonical problem.

 ### 8.1 Reusable components produced by this problem